Best Baseball Stadiums

 Thanks to the kayak-filled McCovey’s Cove, AT&T Park is almost like a water park/ballpark hybrid.
 Featuring the Bay area’s rolling hills over the left field wall and the aforementioned San Francisco Bay over right, there is plenty to look at when you are not looking at the game.
 The natural beauty of the Park’s surroundings are also accented by the park’s signature giant glove and giant Coke bottle in left center.
 With a capacity of just over 40,000, there’s not a bad seat on the house.
 And as any opponent who has gone up against the Giants during one of their world championship runs can attest, the place gets really loud.

 1. PNC Park, Pittsburgh, Pennsylvania

-When the Pirates made the playoffs in 2013 it didn’t just mean the end to their North American team sport record of twenty straight losing seasons.
+When the Pirates made the playoffs in 2013 it didn’t just mean the end to their North American team sports record of twenty straight losing seasons.
 It also meant the world finally got a good look at PNC Park, the Bucco’s gem of a home stadium.
 The views of the Pittsburgh skyline and the Roberto Clemente Bridge are simply breathtaking.
-(Whoever thought the Pittsburgh skyline would be described as breaktaking?)
+(Whoever thought the Pittsburgh skyline would be described as breathtaking?)
 Seating just over 38,000, PNC Park is the only Major League baseball stadium with just two levels.
-Because of this even its highest seat is just eighty-eight feet away from the field.
+Because of this, even its highest seat is just eighty-eight feet away from the field.
 PNC Park is the best stadium in Major League Baseball.
 In fact, it’s hard to believe there is a better sports park of any kind in the entire world.